Should I Hire a Professional Headshot Photographer or Just Take a Selfie?

 Against that backdrop, taking a selfie, cropping into a photo from a party, finding a budget photographer, or tacking on a quick headshot during a family session because hey you're already dressed nicely feels like the perfect logical solution.
 And honestly, they're not irrational.

 As the Great Captain Jack Sparrow once wisely put it, "The problem isn't the problem.
 It's your attitude toward the problem that's the problem."
+So let's work on the attitude.

 Now Let's Change Your Attitude About the Problem